39 Ghoulishly Creepy Halloween Cocktails That Wow in 2025

 21. Cauldron Effects

-Play with layers in this gin drink that also looks like it is glowing.
-Sparkling lemonade pairs well with blue-colored liqueur and purple gin for a bubbling potion coming from a cauldron.
-You could even purchase small black cauldrons to serve this in – or one big one and make it a punch bowl!
+This gin-based drink looks like it’s bubbling straight from a witch’s pot.
+Sparkling lemonade gives it a lively fizz, while blue liqueur and purple gin create that eerie color guests will notice across the room.
+You could even purchase small black cauldrons to serve this in, or stick with one big one and make it a punch bowl.

 22. A New Witch Brew